rust-lang/book/nostarch/chapter14.md

 This output shows `cargo test` only ran the tests for the `add_one` crate and didn’t run the `adder` crate tests.

-If you publish the crates in the workspace to *https://crates.io/*, each crate in the workspace will need to be published separately.
+If you publish the crates in the workspace to crates.io at *https://crates.io/*, each crate in the workspace will need to be published separately.
 Like `cargo test`, we can publish a particular crate in our workspace by using the `-p` flag and specifying the name of the crate we want to publish.

 For additional practice, add an `add_two` crate to this workspace in a similar way as the `add_one` crate!